SaimirKapaj/gatsby-markdown-typescript-personal-website/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, using the Redux-Toolkit Typescript Starter.
+    Use the Gatsby CLI to create a new site, using the Gatsby Markdown Typescript Personal Website Starter.

     ```shell
     gatsby new my-site-name https://github.com/SaimirKapaj/gatsby-markdown-typescript-personal-website